MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.10 Release Notes.md

 **DAIL REPORT**
 The DAIL Report will now create a second worksheet in the Excel report that has counts for each worker's DAILs, including total DAILs and any of the DAIL types selected. *Completed by Casey Love(@C-Love from Ramsey County) Resolves Issue #2574*

+**SPENDDOWN REPORT**
+Fix to the script to handle if there is a case on the caseload(s) that have no review date entered and if the caseload(s) have no cases that have a spenddown listed *Completed by Casey Love(@C-Love from Ramsey County) Resolves Issue #2614*

 **REVW/MONT CLOSURES**
 Adding logic to avoid case noting confusing lines about programs closing when those programs are not on the case. *Completed by Robert Fewins-Kalb (@RoberT-1000 from Anoka County) Resolves Issue #2565*